 Why is it important to evaluate time dependent inhibition?

 Cytochromes P450 (CYP) are a family of enzymes which play a major role in the metabolism of drugs.
 Inhibition of CYP enzymes is one of the most common causes of drug-drug interactions.
 The mechanism of inhibition can be reversible, quasi-irreversible or irreversible.

 The consequences of irreversible inhibition are considered to be more serious than reversible inhibition because the inactivated enzyme must be re-synthesized before activity is restored.
 In addition, the irreversible inactivation usually implies the formation of a covalent bond between the metabolite and the enzyme, which can lead to hapten formation and can in some cases trigger an autoimmune-response.
 For these reasons it is important to study the mechanism of the CYP inhibition of new potential drugs as early as possible during the drug discovery process.

-The draft FDA guidance for drug interactions (February 2012)1 recommend evaluating time dependent inhibition for investigational drugs.
+The FDA guidance for drug interactions (January 2020)2 recommend evaluating time dependent inhibition for investigational drugs.

 Please provide an overview of the Cytochrome P450 Time Dependent Inhibition: Single Point Assay.